seltix5/dyad-app-html-css-js-php/README.md

 ## 🚀 Purpose

-Dyad by default scaffolds new projects with **React** and other modern libraries.
+Dyad by default creates new projects with **React** and other modern libraries.
 This template exists to **enforce a pure stack** of HTML, CSS, JS, and PHP — ensuring developers can start from a clean baseline without frontend or backend frameworks beyond the approved ones.

 ---